This spaghetti squash spaghetti is a wonderfully tasty and lower carb option for spaghetti night!

-I had never had spaghetti squash before this.
-The photo above was my first taste.
+I am super new to this delicious squash.
+In fact, I had never tried it before this.
+It just wasn’t something I grew up knowing anything about.
+The photo below was my first taste.
 I always thought people were crazy for trading in their pasta for squash.
 I mean, who doesn’t love pasta?

 But I finally broke down and bought one, and I swear it was better tasting than regular spaghetti!
 While the squash does take a long time to bake, you can make your meat balls while you’re waiting.
 Or (if you don’t want the meatballs) do a bunch of chores or things that need doing while this bakes.
 I promise, it’s so, so worth it!